xanderbylo/rock-paper-scissors/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/xanderbylo/rock-paper-scissors)

 This is a rock paper scissors game I created as part of [The Odin Project](https://www.theodinproject.com/).
-It's the first JavaScript program I've built from scratch.
+It prompts the player to enter either rock, paper or scissors and then compares that to the computers answer.
+It then declares a winner.
+The game plays for 5 rounds and keeps score.

 ## :computer: Live link